Ana Caraiani

-Ana Caraiani (born 1985) is a Romanian-American mathematician, who is a Royal Society University Research Fellow and Professor of Pure Mathematics at Imperial College London.
+Ana Caraiani (born 1985) is a Romanian mathematician, who is a Royal Society University Research Fellow and Professor at Imperial College London.
 Her research interests include algebraic number theory and the Langlands program.

 Education

 She was born in Bucharest and studied at Mihai Viteazul High School.
 In 2001, Caraiani became the first Romanian female competitor in 15 years at the International Mathematical Olympiad, where she won a silver medal.
 In the following two years, she won two gold medals.

 After graduating high school in 2003, she pursued her studies in the United States.
 As an undergraduate student at Princeton University, Caraiani was a two-time Putnam Fellow (the only female competitor at the William Lowell Putnam Mathematical Competition to win more than once) and Elizabeth Lowell Putnam Award winner.
 Caraiani graduated summa cum laude from Princeton in 2007, with an undergraduate thesis on Galois representations supervised by Andrew Wiles.

 Caraiani did her graduate studies at Harvard University under the supervision of Wiles' student Richard Taylor, earning her Ph.D. in 2012 with a dissertation concerning local-global compatibility in the Langlands correspondence.